kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_07.md

 ## Discuss Project 2: Tracking User Activity

 Assignment 6 - Get and Clean Data

 Assignment 7 - Setup Pipeline

 Assignment 8 - Build and Write-up Pipeline

-# Kevin Crook's week 7 synchronous session supplemental notes

-Overview of today's synch session:
-* Everyone attempt to login and use their Digital Ocean droplet.
-Separate instructions are provided so they can be referred to in the future.
-Some students may not be able to use them due to blocked ports or admin rights to run PuTTY.
-* Review assignments 6, 7, and 8
-* Activity 1:
-  * Purpose: last week, we created a kafka topic, published numbers to the topic, and then consumed the numbers from the topic using core python.
-In this activity, we are doing the same thing, except instead of reading using core python, we will be using spark via the python interface called pyspark.
-  * Create a docker cluster with 4 containers: zookeeper, kafka, mids, and spark.
-  * Create a kafka topic and publish the numbers 1 to 42 to that topic
-  * Start pyspark (python spark interface in the spark container) and write spark code in python to consume the messages from the topic
+## Create a kafka topic, publish the number 1 to 42 as messages to that topic, use pyspark (python spark interface in the spark container) to subscribe to the topic and read the messages
-  * tear down the cluster
-* Activity 2:
-  * Purpose: last week, we created a kafka topic, published json data to the topic, and then consumed the json data using core python with pandas.
-In this activity, we are doing the same thing, except instead of using core python with pandas, we will be using spark via the python interface called pyspark.
-  * Same docker cluster as above.
-  * Pull down a json format file of GitHub data
-  * Create a kafka topic and publish the GitHub data to the topic
-  * Start pyspark and write spark code in python to consume the messages from the topic and place them into a spark data frame which is built using a spark RDD (Resilient Distributed Dataset).
-An RDD is essentially a parallel list.
-  * Do some manipulations to filter and format the data in the spark data frame.
-  * tear down the cluster

-## Activity 1

 Create a directory for spark with kafka and change to that directory:
 ```